Asian markets mostly down as traders fret over virus - RFI

 "With millions of jobs and the stability of the global economy at risk, someone needs to compromise, or it will leave the industry in tatters," he warned.

-And Howie Lee, an economist at Oversea-Chinese Banking Corp. said that while a cut of 10 million barrels "would lend some support to prices", he added that US participation was key otherwise other producers would not be likely to take part.
+Howie Lee, an economist at Oversea-Chinese Banking Corp. said that while a cut of 10 million barrels "would lend some support to prices", he added that US participation was key, otherwise other producers would not be likely to take part.

+Energy ministers from the Group of 20 will hold a meeting on the issue on Friday.

 Investors were also keeping tabs on talks in Europe where leaders are struggling to agree a path to supporting the region's economy, with the EU's 27 members unable to agree to a solidarity fund using "coronabonds".

+The Bank of France, meanwhile, said the nation's economy contracted six percent in January-March, putting it in recession and marking the worst performance since 1945.

+Stocks in Paris opened down more than one percent, as did London and Frankfurt.

-Meanwhile, Australian banks were taking a battering after Bank of Queensland said it would delay its dividend payments, having been urged to do so by regulators.
-The move, the first by a lender in the country fuelled fears that others would follow.
+In share trading, Australian banks were hammered in Sydney after Bank of Queensland said it would delay its dividend payments, having been urged to do so by regulators.
+The move, the first by a lender in the country, fuelled fears that others would follow.

 New York - Dow: DOWN 0.1 percent at 22,653.86 (close)